 Happily, the 60mm f/2.8 offers true macro magnifications, so you can capture stunning close-up shots, while the 60mm focal length also allows for contextual images of food on the table.
 You can use the lens with both full-frame and APS-C cameras, though the 90mm APS-C focal length is less handy if you hope to capture environmental food shots.

 At f/2.8, you can expect a beautiful bokeh effect, perfect for making your food photos stand out.
 Unfortunately, there’s no image stabilization – so while you may be able to get away with handholding in good light, you’ll always want to keep a tripod nearby.

-If you like the idea of a longer macro lens but don’t want to shell out for the Canon 100mm f/2.8L or the Sony 90mm f/2.8, why not consider the Tamron 90mm f/2.8, which offers full macro capabilities and tack-sharp image quality for a very reasonable price?
+If you like the idea of a longer macro lens but don’t want to shell out for one of the Canon 100mm f/2.8L lenses or the Nikon Z 105mm f/2.8 VR S, why not consider the Tamron 90mm f/2.8, which offers full macro capabilities and tack-sharp image quality for a very reasonable price?